thirdpin/Zephyr-CMake-Helpers/README.md

 > application](https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-freestanding-application).

 Add this repository as a submodule or Zephyr module somewhere in your project.
-For the tempate file (see more about tempate file below) a path to the helpers is assumed to be **/app/cmake/helpers**.

 Copy **CMakeList.txt.app.template** directly into your project structure into the root of your <u>application</u> (where "boards", "soc" and other "out-of-tree" folders usually located) and rename it to **CMakeList.txt**.
+Path to the helpers is assumed to be **/app/cmake/helpers**, but it can be any.

 You should list your application source files in **app/CMakeList.txt** as usual by passing it to the `target_sources` CMake function.